 BLFI requires a shift; the work is both personal and collective.
 To quote Sam Allen (CEO Sussex, and chair of the Health & Care Women Leaders Network) from yesterday’s round table event at the House of Lords: “Things don’t change – people do”.

-Tracie Jolliff is Head of Inclusion and Systems Leadership at the NHS Leadership Academy.
+Tracie Jolliff is Director of Inclusion at the NHS Leadership Academy.
 Tracie is best known for her inspiration and insight in relation to organisational transformation; she facilitates the development of effective and ethical leadership strategies, which have at their heart, equality and sustainability.
 She is an experienced executive coach and has spoken and lectured on leadership and inclusion nationally, working with government representatives and other bodies to address these themes across the public sector.

 Tracie continues to play a pivotal role in developing and promoting excellence in professional practice nationally, including contributing to and developing innovative leadership initiatives around building a sustainable, creative and diverse workforce.
 Tracie is also involved with projects which seek to enhance social mobility and eradicate poverty.
 She is also a contributing author to the ‘Handbook of Discrimination at work’.